Current

 Recognizing this reality implies assuming institutional responsibility.
 Every organization, regardless of size or sector, must have a clear and accessible policy that prevents, identifies, and punishes sexual harassment or any other type of behavior that violates the dignity of individuals in their environment.

 This policy should not remain a symbolic statement.
-It must be a functional tool that establishes prevention and sanctioning measures, and it must make clear how to act, who is responsible, and what guarantees are in place to protect those who report incidents.
+It must be a functional tool that establishes prevention and sanctioning measures, and it must clarify how to act, who is responsible, and what guarantees are in place to protect those who report incidents.

 Some essential elements that the policy should contain include: